Everyone falls into this trap

 Christmas is just one example, but there are so many more everyday examples you can probably relate to.
-Maybe at the gym or fitness class ‘Blimey, how many miles has he already done on the treadmill?!’, at the supermarket ‘What is in their trolley?’, going out ‘What outfit is she wearing tonight?’, and coming back home again ‘Honey, the neighbours are doing their grass again!!!’ …and the list goes on and on.
+Maybe at the gym or fitness class ‘Blimey, how many miles has he already done on the treadmill?!’, at the neighbours ‘Wow, their house is really nice!’, going out ‘That outfit looks amazing…’, and the list goes on and on.
 Best thing is that all of this is magnified and beautified times a gazillion with social media.
 Feeling gradually more deflated the further you scroll down your Facebook or Instagram feed.
 Lovely.

 Don’t get me wrong, I’m not saying you shouldn’t ask what your friends are doing for Christmas or you shouldn’t continue to compare your business to others.
-No, crack on if you want.
+No, crack on with that if you want.
+Especially if doing such a thing is helping you in the long run.
 Who am I to tell you what to do or not do in your life.
 You’re old enough to make that decision for yourself.
 You know what, comparing yourself to others doesn’t always have to be a bad thing.
 It can inspire you, drive you into action, and sometimes actually teach you something new.

 But most often, comparing yourself to others is not a conscious decision you make.
 It just happens, like we mentioned earlier, without effort.
 Often, it pulls you down and you can feel pretty lousy about it.

-So, how can we prevent such a thing of happen?
+So, how can we prevent such a thing to happen?
 Two things should help you on your way.

-First: accept that everything in life is bloody relative
+Tip 1: Acknowledge that everything in life is relative

 First, don’t just look up to others.
-Accept and realise that everything in life is bloody relative.
+Acknowledge and allow that everything in life is relative.

-Since we all have got different life experiences there will (unfortunately) always be someone better or more superior than you in one or more areas of your life.
-Better looking, a higher wage, a bigger car, you name it.
+Since we all have got different life experiences, there will (unfortunately) always be someone better or superior to you in one or more areas of your life.
+Better looking, a higher wage, a bigger house, you name it.
 Perhaps your neighbours can afford a fancier Christmas tree and spoil their children with what seems an endless number of gifts.
 It sucks.